zhao1701/extending-deep-ER/readme.md

 All text attributes must be tokenized in order to be converted to sequences of word embeddings.
 Ebraheem et al. [5] only mention that they apply preprocessing and tokenization to text attributes but do not provide any details.
 Thus, we are left to our own intuition about how to best preprocess the text.
 To assess the robustness of DeepER to different preprocessing approaches, we evaluate DeepER with two tokenization schemes.

 - **Standard**: All tokens are converted to lowercase.
 All punctuation is removed.
 All tokens consisting of a single character are removed.
 All tokens appearing in more than 10% of all tuples (regardless of source) are removed.
-Such a scheme has the benefit of greatly reducing the number of unique tokens in the dataset but semantic distinctions such as those between _apple} (the fruit) and _Apple} (the manufacturer) may be lost during conversion to word embeddings.
+Such a scheme has the benefit of greatly reducing the number of unique tokens in the dataset but semantic distinctions such as those between _apple_ (the fruit) and _Apple_ (the manufacturer) may be lost during conversion to word embeddings.
 - **Full**: _Full_ refers to the vocabulary, or set of all unique tokens, created after the tokenization process.
 This option attempts to minimize the alterations to the original text, preserving capitalization and punctuation, and splitting only on spaces.
 While such an approach might be able to preserve finer gradations in semantic meaning, it does risk creating too large a vocabulary on which a model can easily overfit.

 Tokens are converted to 300-dimensional GloVe word embeddings trained from the Common Crawl corpus [10], which features a vocabulary of 2.2 million words.
 For any token that is out-of-vocabulary, instead of ignoring it or mapping it to a vector of _0_'s, we map it to its own embedding, sampled from a standard 300-dimensional Gaussian distribution.
 The intuition for mapping unknown tokens to their own randomly initialized vectors is that when the word embedding layer of a neural network is allowed to be trainable, these initially random embeddings can be trained to express useful information.
 However, to prevent these random embeddings from adding excessive noise when creating average-based attribute embeddings, they are scaled down (element-wise division) by 300.